 - In a large pot over medium heat add the butter and whisk constantly until you have brown butter.
 Take it off sooner than later because the butter is going to cool inside the pan so it could cook longer and burn.

-- Preheat your oven to 350AF.
-Then line an 8 x 8 pan with foil so that the foil overhangs on the sides.
+- Preheat your oven to 350F/180C.
+Then line an 8" x 8" pan with aluminum foil so that the foil overhangs on the sides or with parchment paper.
 Then spray it with a nonstick cooking spray.
 Set aside.

 - Once the butter has cooled for 10 minutes add the sugars.
 Then add the pumpkin purée, pumpkin pie spice, and vanilla extract.
 Then whisk in the egg yolk.